FAQs

 What do I need to do after the unit activates?

 Nothing immediately.
-Nabber euthanises and stores the carcass internally.
+Nabber euthanizes and stores the carcass internally.
 Check periodically to refresh bait, confirm battery status via the LED indicator, and empty the carcass drawer as needed.

 Is there a warranty?